Art

 - A USB flash drive with 10-15 images of recent work saved into a file.
 Images should be saved as .jpgs sized 1280 pixels in the longest direction.
 At least half of the examples should reflect your chosen specialization.
 Collate the images into a PowerPoint presentation and save that file as both a .pptx and .pdf file.

 - Include an annotated image list keyed to the order of the images.
-The annotations should include: title, size, medium, date, and also include a brief statement as to the purpose of the work, such as why and for whom it was done.
+The annotations should include: title, size, medium, and date, and also include a brief statement as to the purpose of the work, such as why and for whom it was done.
 Explain why you made the design choices that you made.

 If application or academic progress is insufficient, faculty may deny application or require additional benchmarks for progression and graduation.